Greek Orthodox Church of St. George (Piscataway, New Jersey): History of St. George

+Ordinations

+On Saturday, December 19, Bishop-elect Ioannis of Phocaea was ordained by Archbishop Elpidophoros of America at the Church of St. George in Piscataway, New Jersey.
+In his statements to the newspaper The National Herald, the newly ordained bishop stressed that the experience of the history of the Church and the descent of the Holy Spirit caused him enormous tension to the point that it took half an hour to recover after the ordination.
+On his part, Archbishop Elpidophoros, addressing the Bishop-elect of Phocaea, Ioannis, stated that, by a blessed happenstance, they found themselves there in Piscataway, “in the parish that you served when you were first ordained a priest.”
+Addressing those present, the Archbishop of America stressed that many may be surprised to learn that Phocaea, on the coast of Asia Minor, was the center of Hellenic life and thought over two-thousand-five-hundred years ago.
+On his part, Bishop Ioannis thanked Ecumenical Patriarch Bartholomew, “under his ministry, I was elected by the Holy Synod in the Holy Diocese of Phocaea,” while he also thanked the Archbishop of America and the Metropolitan Gerasimos of San Francisco.
+Bishop Ioannis of Phocaea is the Protosyncellus of the Metropolis of San Francisco, where he will continue to perform his duties on assignment as, according to canonical and church institutions, he will be the Assistant Bishop to Archbishop Elpidophoros of America.

+According to The office of the Chancellor of the Greek Orthodox archdiocese of America, Rev. Deacon Simeon Williams has been assigned to Saint George.
+Deacon Simeon was ordained on October 21, 2023, with the presence of His Eminence Bishop Apostolos and Chancellor V. Rev. Father Christophoros.

-Rutgers Football Parking
+Rutgers football parking

 Saint George offers convenient parking during Scarlet Knight home games.
 Their property on 34/36 Riverview avenue is also utilized.
 Parking includes tailgating and catered food for large groups and events.
-The Church is a 5 minute walk to the SHI stadium down the road.
+The Church is a 5-minute walk from the SHI stadium.

-St. George Athletics
+St. George athletics

-St. George has had Volleyball for Girls 12-18 and Basketball for boys 12-18 for many years.
-As of late, the Athletic program has flourished with the better organization led by Athletic Director Nick Kambitsis.
-The volleyball coach is John Papanastasiou.
-The junior basketball coach is athletic director Nick Kambitsis and the Senior Basketball Coach is John Lyssikatos.
-The coaches are dedicated and show care and determination, which clearly has rubbed off the players, showing lots of success in the past few years.
+St. George has had volleyball for girls 12-18 and basketball for boys 12-18 for many years, with Athletic Director Nick Kambitsis, volleyball coach John Papanastasiou, junior basketball coach Yianni Apostolakis, and Senior Basketball Coach John Lyssikatos.

-Junior Basketball
+Junior basketball

-The Junior Basketball team is for players ages 12 to 14, or 7th-9th grade.
-The head coach is Athletic Director Nick Kambitsis, and assistants are Dimitri Hantsoulis and Yianni Apostolakis.
-The team is spearheaded by Big 3 Evangelo Kambitsis, George Kostis and Manoli Kostis.
-All three boys are two-way players, playing for both the junior and senior team.
+The Junior Basketball team is for players ages 12 to 14, or 7th-9th grade, with head coach Yianni Apostolakis.
+From 2021 to 2022, the team was led by Evangelo Kambitsis, George Kostis and Manoli Kostis.
+All three boys were two-way players, playing for both the junior and senior team.
 The players split time between teams.
 The inaugural two-way players were Chris Vlahos and Dimitri Hirschman in 2019.
+Currently, there are no two way players.

-On December 10th, 2022, the junior team won the championship with a starting lineup of Evangelos E. Kambitsis, Kosta Hantsoulis, Evan Siskopoulos, George Kostis and Manoli Kostis.
+On December 10, 2022, the junior team won the championship with a starting lineup of Evangelos E. Kambitsis, Kosta Hantsoulis, Stamati Hantsoulis, George Kostis and Manoli Kostis.